allbabel/composable/rfcs/0006-picasso-runtime-upgrades.md

 Extended with security measures, like Karura and Kusama have, to protect liqiudity on these networks.

-Expected that the reader has understood official Parity documents and explainers regarding upgrades and [governance].
+Expected that the reader has understood official Parity documents and [explainers], [upgrades], [governance].

+It is helpfull if reader undrestans *nix [substitute user] operation.

 Document is not intentended to described detailed specificaitons of quality gates.

+Document specifies relevant domains and stakeholders and teams, but not names exactly what communication channel these would use as communicaiton medium.

 ## Constraints